Damus666/PGL/docs/console.md

 # Console Interface

 Using the command `python/python3 pgl` you get access to the console interface.
+Use `python pgl help` for all commands.
 It allows to:

 - Create projects
 - Compile projects
 - Run projects
 - Set the projects directory
+- Start the app (`python pgl app`)
+- See all the projects (`python pgl list`)

 ## Set the projects directory